miguelgrinberg/climax/README.md

 ### Optional Commands

 In Python 3.2 and older, argparse requires that a command name is specified when using groups.
-Due to a bug, argparse versions that ship with Python 3.3 and newer lift that requirement, making it possible to specify a command line in which no command from the group is selected.
+But argparse versions that ship with Python 3.3 and newer lift that requirement due to a bug that inadvertently slipped.
+This makes it possible to specify a command line in which no command from the group is selected, something that can sometimes be useful.

-If you are using a newer Python version, climax makes group commands required, like in the older Python releases.
+If you are using one of the newer Python versions, climax makes group commands required by default, like in the older Python releases.
+This gives a consistent behavior.
 To make commands in a group optional, the group can be given the `required=False` argument:

     import climax